This post was most recently updated on October 4th, 2022.5 min read.

 A lot of people warned me beforehand, that the customs and border bureaucracy can sometimes be a bit complicated.
 From Finland we usually enter using ESTA instead of visas, but as our stay is longer than 90 days we needed visas.
 I had heard that no matter the documents, there’s always a chance the officials will need to get more information before they admit you into the country, or decline your entry.

 The approach I took is apparently not exactly normal, or the correct way to go.
-Sure enough, the border officials did pull me aside to a smaller room to ask me some more questions – but finally just ended up welcoming me to the country without any extra hoops.
-Can’t really complain – everyone was nice and I got through the process reasonably fast.
+Sure enough, the border officials did pull me aside to a smaller room to ask me some more questions – but finally just ended up welcoming me to the country without any extra hoops to jump through.
+CI can’t really complain – everyone was nice and I got through the process reasonably fast.
 I had a lot of documents proving that I have employment, own an apartment, and all of my family lives in Finland… But all that wasn’t finally needed at all.
 It’s good to be prepared anyway!

 First night in the States – not a resounding success

 When we got out of customs and all that, we spent a night at Best Western Chicago O’Hare.
 Getting their shuttle to pick us up from the airport required us to call the hotel, which kind of created a small problem for us.
-We still only had our Finnish phone numbers, and using them to call any number would cost updwards from 2 € / minute.
+We still only had our Finnish phone numbers, and using them to call any number would cost upwards of 2 € / minute.

 Staying at the worst Best Western in my life so far

-First impressions weren’t that great – being pretty tired (awoke for almost 24 hours at that point) we hoped to just crash into beds.
-But, alas, the first room had no sheets, and wasn’t cleaned.
+First impressions weren’t that great – being pretty tired (awake for almost 24 hours at that point) we hoped to just crash into beds.
+But, alas, the first room had no sheets and hadn’t been cleaned.
 That’d be mostly fine – I mean, stuff like that happens… But even the room they transferred us to wasn’t better at all.

 Finally to Whitewater

-Next day we got our first American breakfast..
-At least that’s what we think – we aren’t sure what exactly is american and what isn’t!
+The next day we got our first American breakfast… At least that’s what we think – we aren’t sure what exactly is American and what isn’t!
 After returning to the airport, we finally jumped on to UWW coach!
 After waiting for all the other internationals, the coach took us to Whitewater at around 9 pm.

 As an added bonus, we saw Obama’s motorcade, as he was traveling to Chicago for his farewell speech.
-There was a lot more cars than when the president of Finland goes anywhere.
+There were a lot more cars than when the president of Finland goes anywhere.

 I was surprised how many road tolls there were, but luckily the bus didn’t have to stop at them (apparently they get a monthly pass), so we got to Whitewater reasonably fast.
-Unlike everyone else at the international student group, me and my wife live off-campus.
-This caused some extra bother to us, and is a lot more expensive than living at dorms!
-Apparently, for some reason, the university doesn’t really accommodate married couples that well… I guess nobody in their 20s gets married in United States?
+Unlike everyone else in the international student group, my wife and I live off-campus.
+This caused some extra bother to us, and is a lot more expensive than living in dorms!
+Apparently, for some reason, the university doesn’t really accommodate married couples that well… I guess nobody in their 20s gets married in the United States?